jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 `GetSomeData` doesn't await the call to `DoSomethingAsync` - it just returns the `Task`.
 Remember that `await` doesn't care if a method is using the `async` keyword - **it just requires that the method return a `Task`**.

 It is possible to do this - create a method that calls an asynchronous method but doesn't await.
-And it works...

 ## It's A Best Practice